Contemporary Physics Lab

 University Policies:

 UAP 2720 and 2740.
-Our classroom and university should always be spaces of mutual respect, kindness, and support, without fear of discrimination, harassment, or violence.
-If you ever need assistance or have concerns about incidents that violate this principle, please access campus support resources.
-These include confidential services at LoboRESPECT Advocacy Center, the Women’s Resource Center, and the LGBTQ Resource Center.
-The University of New Mexico prohibits discrimination on the basis of sex (including gender, sex stereotyping, gender expression, and gender identity).
-UNM faculty and graduate teaching assistants are considered “responsible employees.”
-“Responsible employees” must communicate reports of sexual harassment, sexual misconduct and sexual violence to Compliance, Ethics and Equal Opportunity.
-For more information on the campus policy regarding sexual misconduct, reporting, and reporting for “responsible employees,” please see UAP 2720 and UAP 2740.
+Our classroom and university should foster mutual respect, kindness, and support.
+If you have concerns about discrimination, harassment, or violence, please seek support and report incidents.
+Find confidential services at LoboRESPECT Advocacy Center, the Women’s Resource Center, and the LGBTQ Resource Center.
+UNM prohibits discrimination on the basis of sex (including gender, sex stereotyping, gender expression, and gender identity).
+All instructors are “responsible employees” who must communicate reports of sexual harassment, sexual misconduct and sexual violence to Compliance, Ethics and Equal Opportunity.
+For more information, please see UAP 2720 and UAP 2740.